 Product packaging data sharing

-GS1 New Zealand is doing a feasibility study on plastic packaging data sharing in the retail sector.
-We are looking at how packaging data is shared currently – from distributer to brand owner, through to re-use, recycling or end of life - and how existing systems could be enhanced using GS1 standards.
+GS1 New Zealand completed a feasibility study on plastic packaging data sharing in the retail sector.
+The study looked at how packaging data is shared currently – from distributor to brand owner, through to re-use, recycling or end of life - and how existing systems could be enhanced using GS1 standards.

-GS1 QR Codes are being rolled out globally for product traceability and for retail point-of-sale systems.
-GS1 QR Codes can seamlessly direct users to online product pages with a simple smartphone scan to see product & packaging information like:
+QR codes powered by GS1 are being rolled out globally for product traceability and for retail point-of-sale systems.
+They can seamlessly direct users to online product pages with a simple smartphone scan to see product & packaging information like:

 • Product specifications